last updated: September 28, 2021

 This fabric is best for high-impact activities such as running, interval training, CrossFit, spin, etc.

 The main style family you’ll find in Nulux is the Fast and Free.
 Just like the Aligns, this is a very popular style so it comes in a ton of different varieties.
-It’s divided into two main categories: those that have reflective dots on the bottom of the legs and those that do not.
+It used to be divided into two main categories: those that have reflective dots on the bottom of the legs and those that do not – however the reflective ones have been cycled out and are currently only available in the 19″ inseam.

 - Fast and Free Short 8″